Beckman Scholars

 Sarah Rhoads

-Beckman Mentor: Dr. Lisa Gentile
+Mentor: Lisa Gentile

 Rhoads worked on a project geared at understanding the regulation of ionotropic glutamate receptors.